evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 ---
 description: Get started with Evidently Cloud.
-Send data and customize a dashboard in 15 minutes.
+Run checks and customize a dashboard in 15 minutes.
 ---

 In this tutorial, you'll set up production data and ML monitoring for a toy ML model.
 You'll run evaluations in Python and access a web dashboard in Evidently Cloud.